ibf-RWTH/DRAGen/README.md

 # DRAGen

 This repository includes the official implementation of the paper [A Novel Approach to Discrete Representative Volume Element Automation and Generation-DRAGen](https://www.mdpi.com/1996-1944/13/8/1887).
+It is highly recommended to use versions Python 3.6 to 3.8.
+For Python 3.9 there are still some problems with PyVista.

 ![logo](https://www.mdpi.com/materials/materials-13-01887/article_deploy/html/images/materials-13-01887-g003.png)